Cacti/documentation/How-To-Create-Data-Input-Method.md

 	-port          => $in_port,
 	-version       => $in_version,
 	-community     => $in_community,
-	# please add more parameters if there's a need for them:
+	# add more parameters if there's a need for them:
 	#   [-localaddr     => $localaddr,]
 	#   [-localport     => $localport,]
 	#   [-nonblocking   => $boolean,]